DanielOaks/boken2-rpg/src/script/README.md

-# Boken2-RPG Parser
+# Boken2-RPG Script Parser

-This parses Boken2-RPG scripts, what our pages are written in.
+This parses/executes Boken2-RPG scripts, what our pages are written in.
 It's inspired by [Liquid](https://shopify.github.io/liquid/) to some extent.

 ## Language Overview